Potential Penalties for Felony Offenders

 Secondly, felony charges can be dropped to misdemeanors if you have never been sentenced to state prison.
 If this is your first offense, there is a greater likelihood of reducing the offense.

-Talk to us to learn more about your particular case and to discover all possible courses of action.
+Talk to our Atlanta GA criminal defense lawyers to learn more about your particular case and to discover all possible courses of action.

-The first step is to hire a qualified felony attorney who can help explain your case and answer all your questions.
-Your attorney should also have experience in criminal defense for your particular state.
-We have been in the law industry in Georgia for 10 years and know these courts.
+The first step is to hire a qualified Atlanta criminal defense attorney who can help explain your case and answer all your questions.
+Your attorney should also have experience in dealing with criminal charges in your particular state.
+Our criminal lawyers Georgia have been in the law industry in Georgia for 10 years and know these courts.

 A judge or a prosecutor can choose to dismiss any case for a number of reasons.
 Don’t get stuck without knowing all the facts about your case.
-Call us today.
+Call our Atlanta criminal lawyer today.